MeegadaVamsidhar/E-Commerce__Using-Cloudinary/README.md

 const imageUrl = response.data.url; // Cloudinary URL
 ```

-**Delete Image (Backend)**:
+Delete an image from the backend:
 ```javascript
 // Automatically handled when product is deleted cloudinary.uploader.destroy(publicId);
 ```

-### **Best Practices**
+### Best Practices
-- Use dynamic URLs for responsive images (Cloudinary auto-resizes)
+- Use dynamic URLs for responsive images.
-- Enable image compression to reduce bandwidth
+- Enable image compression to reduce bandwidth.
-- Set expiration on temporary uploads
+- Set expiration on temporary uploads where needed.
-- Keep API Secret in server-side `.env` only
+- Keep the API Secret in the server-side environment file only.
-- Monitor Cloudinary usage in dashboard (free tier: 25 GB storage)
+- Monitor Cloudinary usage in the dashboard.

 ---

 ## Local Development Setup

-### 1. Clone & Install Dependencies
+### 1. Clone and Install Dependencies
-First, clone the repository and install packages for both client and server:
+Clone the repository and install packages for both client and server:
 ```bash
 # Install Server Dependencies
 cd server